 Preferred resource plan means the alternative resource plan that is contained in the integrated resource plan that has been selected by the electric utility to represent the most prudent and reasonable alternative resource plan to meet its load serving obligations.

-Pre-IRP proceeding means the proceeding initiated when the electric utility files the pre-IRP minimum filing requirements and concludes with a commission order specifying the alternative resource plans, scenarios, sensitivities, relevant emerging factors and any other factors.
+Pre-IRP proceeding means the proceeding initiated when the electric utility files the pre-IRP minimum filing requirements and concludes with a commission order specifying the alternative resource plans, scenarios, sensitivities, and relevant emerging factors.

 Probable environmental compliance cost means the expected cost to the electric utility of complying with new or additional environmental legal mandates, taxes, or other requirements that, in the judgment of the electric utility decision-makers, may be imposed at some point within the planning horizon which would result in compliance costs that could have a significant impact on electric utility rates.